hoytpr/git-beginner/Maintaining-for-beginners-narrative1.md

 **Question:** How to get everything up to date?

 **Answer:** You **must** use the local repos, and the command line.
-- Once this becomes easy, you can move changes on your remote GitHub repo where they render properly.
+- Once this becomes easy, you can move changes onto your remote GitHub repo where they render properly.
 - (Getting Ruby installed to run Jekyl for local rendering of the page can be HARD)

 ### One detailed protocol: